doodlewind/nativebird/README.md

 <!-- TODO 中文介绍 -->

-As a pioneer in JavaScript async ecosystem, [BlueBird](http://bluebirdjs.com/) is a great userland promise library with handy utility methods included.
+As a pioneer in JavaScript async ecosystem, [Bluebird](http://bluebirdjs.com/) is a great userland promise library with handy utility methods included.
 However the way it works leads to larger bundle size and more verbose stack trace.

-NativeBird is compatible with a core BlueBird subset through using native promise, and all of its extended APIs (implemented within ~200 lines) are fully tested with the corresponding test cases in BlueBird.
+NativeBird is compatible with a core Bluebird subset through using native promise, and all of its extended APIs (implemented within ~200 lines) are fully tested with the corresponding test cases in Bluebird.

 NativeBird can be used in several scenarios:

 - To reuse promise utility methods like `Promise.map` and `Promise.each` without copying snippets from a gist.
-- To perform migration in existing BlueBird projects.
+- To perform migration in existing Bluebird projects.
 - To simply learn JavaScript async operation skills 🐶.

 ## Installation